Two Years Strong: We Can Do Hard Things

 Strength isn’t loud.
 It’s steady.

-This is not the way I work.
+This is not the way I generally work.
 I’m inspired, making lists, and craving creativity.
 But somehow the days became weeks, then months, and at the two-year mark, I feel empowered and confident.
 I’ve reaffirmed my worth and potential as someone turning 56 in a week.
 I feel immense pride in having shown up, worked hard, and embraced the journey.
 We can both do difficult things.

 I want to thank all of the instructors—I think I’ve been in everyone’s class at some time in the last two years.